stargatedaw/stargate/src/linux/rpi4.md

 # Raspberry Pi4
-## UPDATE:
-Manjaro KDE, the one rpi4 distro that worked decently well late 2021 to early 2022, no longer works very well as of late 2022.
-Leaving this document here for historical reference, but know that you will likely need to do some serious tweaking to run a DAW on an rpi4

-...

 Stargate UI runs adequately on an rpi4, with some necessary tweaks.
 The engine is very optimized and runs adequately without tweaks, but the UI will lag unless additional optimizations are made to the operating system.